Perspective | A public display of dignified grief

 The lawyer Ben Crump, who has stood with many of these families, points out Brown’s daughter.
 And the camera zooms in on the little girl, her hair in pigtails, her face expressionless.
 Her gaze remains steady in the manner of a child without inhibitions, a child who simply stares until she has absorbed all there is to see.
 It’s the public’s gaze that’s tested.
 Can it bear to look this child in the eyes?
 Her grief is pure.
 Her grief is invaluable.

 Brown’s family has spent much of their time in public trying to gain access to the video of his death.
-And on Monday, they were only allowed to see 20 seconds of it.
+And on Monday, they were allowed to see only 20 seconds of it.
 These limitations enraged their lawyers, who characterized the refusal as a sign of disrespect to the family.

 This tiny snippet of video also raised the lawyers’ suspicions about what was missing, what was hidden from view.
 The lack of transparency has quickly transformed this case into a stage play of America’s policing at its gothic worst.
 It already includes tales of a county attorney declaring, with an expletive for emphasis, that he wouldn’t be bullied into doing what he did not want to do.
 Out-of-state lawyers have faced suspicions from the locals about their motives and credentials.
-And the sheriff’s office released a video statement in which he and his deputy promise transparency and then proceed to explain their narrow definition of transparency and finish with “thank you and God bless.”
+And the sheriff’s office released a video statement in which the sheriff and his deputy promise transparency and then proceed to explain their narrow definition of transparency and finish with “Thank you and God bless.”

 For the family, even those few seconds of video were horrifying.
 They described seeing Brown with his hands on the steering wheel of his car.
 They believe that they saw a man trying to flee the police, a man who was not a threat but rather was trying to escape one.